 Mays was also known for writing bravely and eloquently about his own life, in books such as In the Jaws of the Black Dogs: A Memoir of Depression, and Power in the Blood, in which he tracks his ancestral history through travels to Virginia, South Carolina, and Louisiana.
 Both were national best-sellers.

 At Azure magazine, Mays was listed as a Contributing Editor on our masthead, and he wrote some of our most memorable stories, often about projects that reflected the changing face of Toronto.
 He had a fresh, and sometimes unexpected, perspective.
 Unlike most critics, for instance, he admired Daniel Libeskind’s addition to the Royal Ontario Museum, the Michael Lee-Chin Crystal, describing its “dramatic aluminum- and glass-clad volumes that tilt and crash into each other like jagged ice floes colliding in an Arctic storm.”
 He pronounced it “festive architecture that defies mediocrity, boldly activating the streetscape and common life by the power of its exotic forms.”
-Here’s a PDF of the article.

 He was skeptical – and searingly witty – about a starchitect creation that most in this city embraced: the twin residential Absolute Towers by MAD, which have been locally dubbed the Marilyns, in reference to their curvaceous profiles.
 In Mays’ opinion, “Somewhere in the process of growing from a digital sketch into a 56-storey marketable commodity made of concrete and steel, the original Marilyn grew buxom, heavy around the stern, kind of dumpy.”